 - Students intending to major or minor in music must demonstrate musical potential by successfully completing an entrance audition before the music faculty.
 Entrance auditions are held during Freshman Orientation (or arranged by permission from the music faculty).
 During the audition, students must perform three pieces that demonstrate their musical ability in their selected primary instrument (voice, piano, or guitar).
 One piece must be memorized.
 Contrasting styles of music are preferred. - NOTE: Passing the entrance audition simply verifies that the student has potential to be a music major.
-The music student must successfully complete the sophomore jury examination (a score of 100 or higher out of a possible 130 points) in order to be confirmed as a music major and complete the program.
+At the end of 4 semesters of study, the music student must successfully complete the sophomore jury examination (a score of 19 or higher out of a possible 24 points) in order to be confirmed as a music major and complete the program.